2024 Life Settlements Industry Report

 Looking Ahead

 The untapped potential of the life settlement market is staggering, but the industry is standing in its own way.
-To reach that potential, everyone within the industry must prioritize transparency.
-That doesn’t happen without adoption of policies and standards that provide policyholders with full visibility into their case.
+To reach that potential, everyone within the industry must prioritize speed, consumer protections, and transparency.
+That doesn’t happen without adoption of policies and standards that ensure consumers are provided with the respect they deserve.

-If the life settlement industry can operate with integrity, the broader financial services industry will take notice.
+If the life settlement industry can follow the example of Harbor Life and operate with integrity, the broader financial services industry will take notice.
 It only benefits broker-dealers, RIAs, financial advisors, and even insurance agents to recognize that life insurance is an asset.
 Like any other financial asset, a life insurance policy should be evaluated regularly.
 If the value locked in a life insurance policy could be better deployed in some other form, clients have the right to know.

 Future of the Life Settlement Market